haskellfoundation/error-message-index/message-index/messages/GHC-76037/index.md

 ---
 title: Not In Scope Error
-summary:  An identifier is not in scope
+summary:  An identifier is not in scope.
 introduced: 9.6.1
 severity: error
 ---